Prateek97ds/Prateek97ds.github.io/_pages/projects.md

 - Deterministic heuristics and bounded verification
 Used to process millions of job descriptions at scale.

-### AI Use-Case Study in Organizations
-Empirical analysis of how firms deploy AI across tasks—distinguishing automation, augmentation, and task reallocation—using job postings and internal firm data.

 ### Indigenous Skill Taxonomy (NSDC)
-Built a multilingual skill taxonomy tailored to Indian labor markets, addressing gaps in existing international classifications.
+Building a multilingual skill taxonomy tailored to Indian labor markets, addressing gaps in existing international classifications.